 The Covid-19 test centre at the HSE building on the Rampart Road, Dundalk

-The centre, which is set up in the HSE Ramparts building, will be operating from 10am to 6pm on both days.
+The centre, which was set up in the HSE Ramparts building, was open from last Friday until Sunday, operating from 10am to 6pm each day.

 Public health officials in Louth have said that while there is a stabilisation of the number of reported cases of Covid-19, the number of cases in Louth has remained high.

 Cases are particularly high in both the Dundalk-Carlingford and Dundalk South electoral areas.

 The most recent 14-day incidence rate, between 26th July and August 9th, show an incidence rate of 921.9 per 100,000 population in Dundalk-Carlingford.